Christian monasticism: Military orders

 In the twelfth century, traditional monastic orders in Outremer evolved into military orders, initially for the purpose of defending pilgrims, although they later became larger military forces that played a key role in combating Muslim efforts at reconquest and propping up continued Christian rule in the region.
 These orders included the Knights Templar, Knights Sancti Sepulchri and the Knights Hospitaller.
 In large part, the notion of military monasticism was popularised because of the advocacy of St. Bernard of Clairvaux, who believed that existing Christian methods of serving the Church's ends in the war were inadequate and that a group of dedicated warrior monks, who achieved spiritual merit and served God through waging war, was necessary.
 In his view, advancing the cause of Christendom was an end that justified means that might fall outside the bounds of just war.
 These orders largely declined with the loss of Outremer in the 1200s - except for the Teutonic Order, which transferred itself to the Baltic where it took up a major role in the Baltic Crusades.

 Western Christian orders in the modern era

-Many distinct monastic orders developed within Roman Catholicism and Protestantism.
+Many distinct monastic orders developed within Catholicism and Protestantism.
 Monastic communities in the West, broadly speaking, are organized into orders and congregations guided by a particular religious rule, most commonly the Rule of St Benedict.